benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 ## Auth.js Framework

-When using Auth.js, your project will configure your authentication under Auth.js structure.
+When using Auth.js, the main job of your project is configuring your authentication under Auth.js structure.

 ### Main concepts:
 - Recommend using `auth.config.ts` and `auth.ts` to configure, But you still can do it on other way.